Things to do with your parents when they visit Amsterdam

 Pull out all the stops

-If your parents are firmly in holiday mode, this is your opportunity to go all in with them and splurge on a swanky dinner.
-Amsterdam has one of the most exciting gastronomic scenes in Europe, with dozens of Michelin-rated establishments, gorgeous restaurants and standout lunchrooms in exquisite and unique settings.
+If your parents are firmly in holiday mode, you can go all in with them and splurge on a swanky dinner.
+Amsterdam has one of Europe's most exciting gastronomic scenes, with dozens of Michelin-rated establishments, gorgeous restaurants and standout lunchrooms in exquisite and unique settings.
 The view from the lakeside terrace at Aan de Poel is as breathtaking as the Franco-inspired dishes.
 Or, impress your in-laws with a knock-out meal overlooking the flamingos in the elegant conservatory of Cafe-Restaurant De Plantage.
-Alternatively, the expansive dining room and high ceilings of Café Restaurant Amsterdam never fail to delight - housed in the former engine room of a 19th-century pumping station.
+Alternatively, the expansive dining room and high ceilings of Café Restaurant Amsterdam never fail to delight, housed in the former engine room of a 19th-century pumping station.

 Take them on a cruise, of course